tigerfarm/arduino/Altair101/Altair101a/README.md

         Get memory manage to work (EXAMINE and DEPOSIT).
 + 8. Get a Program to Run and Add monitor/debug functions.
 + 9. Consolidate the program files (*.h and *.cpp).
++ 10. Get single step to work: memory read and write, stack push and pop.

 Code integration, Altair101a into Processor.ino:
-+ 10. Run Altair101a on the Altair 101 desktop machine.
++ x.
+Run Altair101a on the Altair 101 desktop machine.
-+ 11. Output to Altair 101 panel LED.
++ y.
+Output to Altair 101 panel LED.
-+ 12. Input from Altair 101 panel switches.
++ z.
+Input from Altair 101 panel switches.

 ##### Links